YeonghunKO/YeonghunKO.github.io/_posts/python-for-everyone/2020-08-10-python-for-everyone3.md

 ---
-title:  "Python for everyone - week 5, week 6(if, try and except, def 함수)"
+title:  "<3> Python for everyone - week 5, week 6(if, try and except, def 함수)"
 excerpt: "Python for everyone - week 5, week 6"

 categories: